Astros vs Tigers: Odds, Spread, and Total

 Astros vs Tigers Betting Trends

-- The total has gone OVER in nine of Houston's last 12 games.
+- The total has gone OVER in 10 of Houston's last 13 games.

-- The total has gone OVER in five of Houston's last six games on the road.
+- The total has gone OVER in six of Houston's last seven games on the road.

-- The total has gone OVER in four of Houston's last five games when playing on the road against Detroit.
+- The total has gone OVER in five of Houston's last six games when playing on the road against Detroit.

-- The total has gone OVER in five of Detroit's last five games at home.
+- The total has gone OVER in six of Detroit's last six games at home.

-- The total has gone OVER in four of Detroit's last five games when playing at home against Houston.
+- The total has gone OVER in five of Detroit's last six games when playing at home against Houston.

 Astros vs Tigers Injury Reports